MRYASHPS999/LGMVIP-WEB/README.md

 # LGMVIP-WEB
 LETS GROW MORE INTERNSHIP PROGRAM AUGUST-22
-I WOULD THANK TO #amankesawani sir & #letsgrowmorecommunity for providing me opportunity for working as a web developer intern
+I WOULD THANK TO #amankesawani  & #letsgrowmorecommunity for providing me opportunity for working as a web developer intern

 #TASK-1 DESCRIPTION:
 -TO-DO LIST WEBAPP